 Tent: Bring your own tent if it has a rain fly that goes all the way to the ground.
 Otherwise, we will have tents available for you to share with campers your own age.

-Knives: It’s fine if you bring a swiss army knife with spoon, fork and knife for eating, but we rarely allow campers to use knives brought from home for carving unless you are a Wolf Camp alumni who received one at a previous camp.
-Instead, we will supply and train you on the Mora of Sweden brand, fixed blade knife with finger guard.
-If you have a favorite carving knife, you can show it to us at check-in but we may or may not allow you to use it.
-If you pass our knife safety test, you’ll also need a belt to carry your knife.
+Knives: If you are a Wolf Camp alumni who received a knife at a previous camp, you may bring it as part of your 10 essentials.
+Please let your instructor know that you have it.
+Otherwise, we will supply and train you to use the Mora of Sweden brand, fixed blade knife with finger guard during your camp week if knife use is part of the curriculum.
+It’s fine if you bring a swiss army style with spoon, fork and knife for eating, but we rarely allow campers to use knives brought from home.
+For Wilderness Survival and/or Artisan overnight only: if you have a favorite carving knife, you can show it to us at check-in but we may or may not allow you to use it.
+If you pass our knife safety test, you’ll also need a belt to carry a knife.

-Sunglasses (only required at Backcountry Leadership, the Wildlife Safari and Fishing Camp when sunglasses are important, but they are also very helpful at Wild Chefs & Herbal Medics and sometimes other camps with field trips) with strap in small zip-lock bag or case to prevent scratching – we recommend not getting the kind with movable nose pieces because they break easily.
+Sunglasses with strap in small zip-lock bag or case to prevent scratching – we recommend not getting the kind with movable nose pieces because they break easily.
 Rather, get durable plastic sunglasses.
 We recommend amber lenses with UV protection because they enhance colors rather than the dark lenses which dim vision.

-Mirrored Compass (only required at Backcountry Leadership, Wilderness Survival Camps, and the Wildlife Safari) – You can get an inexpensive mirrored, map compass for about $10 which is perfectly fine to learn on, such as the “Orienteering Compass by Rothco” on amazon.com.
-If you want one that is absolutely accurate and very durable, then spend $30-$50 for the Silva Ranger, Brunton 15TDCL, or Suunto MC-2.
-Please note 1) that you need a “map” or “orienteering” compass: one whose base is clear so that you can place it on a map and see through to the map, 2) the mirror greatly improves sighting accuracy and doubles as a signaling device, and 3) your camp itinerary may not include a lot of orienteering, but using a compass is important; we have extra if you can’t get one, but let us know in advance.
+Mirrored Compass: You can get an inexpensive mirrored, map compass for about $10-$15 which is perfectly fine to learn on, such as the “Orienteering Compass by Rothco” on amazon.com.
+If you want one that is absolutely accurate and very durable, consider the Suunto MC-2 or similar.
+Please note 1) that you need a “map” or “orienteering” compass: one whose base is clear so that you can place it on a map and see through to the map, 2) the mirror greatly improves sighting accuracy and doubles as a signaling device, and 3) your camp itinerary may not include a lot of orienteering, but using a compass is important.
+We have plenty of extra if you can’t get one, but please let us know in advance.

-Tiny Sewing Kit (only required at Backcountry Leadership) is often helpful when camping along with safety pins.
+Tiny Sewing Kit (not required) is often helpful when camping.